 All administrative support services for the Group are provided by WorkSafe Victoria.
-An
+A administrative support service fee is charged by WorkSafe Victoria to the Group on a quarterly basis as recompense for the services provided.

 (c) Cash and Cash Equivalents